jessicawyc/securityhub-siem-insight/README.md

 ![snapshot](IAM/securityhub-finding.png)
 ## Deployment for User case 3 :S3 delete & No versioning 部署第三个user case
 ### Step 1 Design insights
+For this user case, we  will use 3 custom insights, you may follow the [offical guide](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-custom-insights.html#:~:text=include%20both%20resources.-,Creating%20a%20custom%20insight%20(console),-From%20the%20console )to create custom insights in console or use CLI command below.
 ### Step 2 Deploy by Cloudformation Template
 Test result in securityhub
 ![snapshot](IAM/securityhub-finding.png)